neerajsuresh/Health_Insurance_Cross_Sell_Prediction/README.md

 | Response (target variable)  | (dichotomous) | 1: Customer is interested, 0: Customer is not interested.                                 |

 ## Conclusion
+The project started with Exploratory Data Analysis (EDA), extracting insights from the dataset.
+Addressing imbalanced classes, we selected features and algorithms, testing different models for accuracy.
 The project successfully demonstrates the potential of predictive modeling in identifying potential customers for vehicle insurance.